HIV IN THE UK STATISTICS - 2017

 - Within England, 43% of people who receive HIV care access

 MODE OF TRANSMISSION

-- Over 95% of people living with HIV in the UK have acquired HIV through sex without a condom
+- Over 90% of people accessing HIV care have acquired HIV through sexual transmission.

 MODE OF TRANSMISSION

-- The largest proportion of new diagnoses in 2015 were due to sex between men, followed by heterosexual sex
+- 78% of new diagnoses in 2017 were due to sexual transmission.
+The largest proportion of new diagnoses in 2017 were due to sex between men, followed by heterosexual sex.

-- 39% of people newly diagnosed in 2015 were diagnosed at a late stage of HIV infection
+- 43% of people newly diagnosed in 2017 were diagnosed at a late stage of HIV infection.

 MODE OF TRANSMISSION

-- In 2015, the proportion of late diagnoses was highest amongst heterosexual men (55%), followed by heterosexual women (49%) and people who inject drugs (45%).
-It was lowest amongst men who have sex with men (30%).
+- In 2017, the proportion of late diagnoses was highest among heterosexual men (59%), followed by heterosexual women (50%) and people who inject drugs (47%).
+It was lowest among men who have sex with men (33%).